jefferyto/Google-Cache-Continue-Redux/README.md

 ### v0.5 (?) ###

 - Works with cache pages under HTTPS / SSL
+- Options can be saved in Chrome, if the cache page comes from webcache.googleusercontent.com Also, options cannot be shared across HTTP and HTTPS cache pages
 - Cache link text change takes effect immediately, instead of after page reload
 - Another refactoring